 It cleans well, and you can wash it in the washing machine and put it in the tumble dryer.
 You can also dry clean it.
 However, do not use bleach on it or iron it as that could damage it.

-What we liked: Its soft texture and versatility, and how easy it is to work with.
+What stands out?
+Its soft texture and versatility, and how easy it is to work with.
 We also like that it’s no dye lot, so all balls are the same shade.

-What could be better: Our only gripe is that it tends to separate when pulling it through the hook.
+What cons did we manage to find?
+Our only gripe is that it tends to separate when pulling it through the hook.

 JubileeYarn Baby Soft Bamboo Cotton Yarn is the best cotton yarn for a baby blanket that you can lay your hands on.
 It’s made from 50% cotton and 50% bamboo rayon, and with a weight category of #1 (super fine, baby weight, fingering), it is the softest baby yarn you can use to make a baby blanket.
 It comes in a pack of 4 skeins, with each skein weighing 1.7 oz and measuring 306 yards (280 meters).
 The manufacturer recommends that you use it with knitting needles sizes 1-3 US (2.25-3.25 mm) or crochet hook size C-2 (2.75 mm).